-CPCB has calculated CEPI for the identified critically polluted industrial clusters in 2009.
+CPCB has calculated CEPI for the identified critically polluted industrial clusters.
 It is calculated separately for air, water, and land.
-The basic framework and scoring system of the CEPI - based on three factors namely pollutant, pathway, and receptor - has been described below.
+The basic framework and scoring system of the CEPI - based on three factors namely pollutant, pathway, and receptor - has been described further under this section.